drug-design/course/docs/chapters/protein-structure.md

 #### C&alpha; Trace Representation

-A simpler way to visualize the general fold of a polypeptide chain is to use a C&alpha; trace.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='protein-structure/calpha-trace-representation-1841e1d1'><i class='fa fa-play' aria-hidden='true'></i></button>A simpler way to visualize the general fold of a polypeptide chain is to use a C&alpha; trace.
 The C&alpha; trace representation is a line that connects the &alpha; carbon positions of each amino acid residue (note that the "bonds" shown here do not correspond to real ones).

 ![](https://media.drugdesign.org/course/protein-structure/display_calpha.png){: loading=lazy }